adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 [Nesher Bari](https://wildlife.ai/projects/nesher-bari/) Using data analytics to boost the protection of griffon vultures.
 [Koster Observatory](https://wildlife.ai/projects/koster-observatory/) A machine learning and citizen science approach to analyse underwater footage from Sweden’s first marine national park.

 Most of these projects involve machine vision, open-source systems that rely on AI, and machine learning to track, identify, or study wildlife.
-Moreover, the projects can be considered the building blocks for this new project since they represent proof of concepts of several feautues.
+Moreover, the projects can be considered the building blocks for this new project since they represent proof of concepts of several features.
 The success of these projects indicates that Wildlife.ai is well-prepared to embark on an initiative that leverages its existing capabilities and expands them with multiple integrations

 ## Architecture Vision
 ### Architecture Project